How to claim Housing Benefit

 You can apply for these at your local Job Centre or through the Pensions Service.

-Owner-occupiers may be able to get help from the Department for Work and Pensions with their mortgage interest from Income Support, Income-Based Jobseeker's Allowance or Income Related Employment and Support Allowance or Pension Credit.
+Owner-occupiers may be able to get help from the Department for Work and Pensions with their mortgage interest if they receive Income Support, Income-Based Jobseeker's Allowance or Income Related Employment and Support Allowance or Pension Credit.

 There are special rules for students and for people: